minio/docs/source/reference/minio-mc-admin/mc-admin-user-info.rst

 .. mc-cmd:: ALIAS
    :required:

-   The :mc-cmd:`alias <mc alias>` of a configured MinIO deployment from which the command retrieves the specified user information.
+   The :mc-cmd:`alias <mc alias>` of a configured MinIO deployment to retrieve user information from.

 .. mc-cmd:: USERNAME

-   The name of the user whose information the command retrieves.
+   The username to retrieve information for.

 Global Flags